lincolnmroth/PHS-Engineering-Resources/general-resources/youtube-channels.md

   * [NYCCNC](https://www.youtube.com/channel/UCe0IyK4ntgdPTTjsxjvyHPg) is the best cnc youtube channel, very educational

   * [Tormach](https://www.youtube.com/channel/UCWnQHSxw6cbxYsSQXhBcbQg) is a company that makes CNC mills that are pretty affordable for CNC standards \(Entry level machine is 4k\) but they also have some educational videos

+  * [FSL](https://www.youtube.com/channel/UCEq3boI3lBW0A34xm7yt4RA) is the company that makes the laser cutter we have, and they have good resources on that
 * ##### CAD

   * ##### [Makers muse](https://www.youtube.com/channel/UCxQbYGpbdrh-b2ND-AfIybg) who I also put in 3d printing has some amazing tutorials on how to use Fusion360
+  * [Altium](https://legacy.gitbook.com/book/lincolnmroth/phs-engineering-resources/edit#) is the best \(completely my opinion\) ECAD software, and has some good info on ECAD

+  * [Lars christensen](https://www.youtube.com/channel/UCo29kn3d9ziFUZGZ50VKvWA) is the best resource on fusion360 \(he works for autodesk\)
 * ##### Robotics

   * [Boston Dynamics](https://www.youtube.com/channel/UC7vVhkEfw4nOGp8TyDk7RcQ) makes some awesome robots, not particularly educational, but amazing